Types of Business Intelligence Dashboard and How to Use Them

 Analytical dashboards provide a deep dive into data and help businesses identify trends and patterns.

-So this type of dashboard is typically for analysts and data scientists.
+This type of dashboard is typically for analysts and data scientists.

-And they are set in advance for specific purposes, such as predicting future business performance.
+They are set in advance for specific purposes, such as predicting future business performance.

 Or they are dynamic, allowing users to experiment with different datasets and models on the fly.